swina/nuxpresso-docs/src/moka/README.md

 - WYSIWYG design and creation of reusable blocks, templates, pages, widgets, forms and elements with full control of your content appearance without coding

+- Assign pages and templates created with MOKAStudio to your content

 - Copy&Paste, Duplicate elements, Hotkeys shortcuts, instant preview, screenshots, component treeview

+- Apply advanced animations to any element using GSAP animation engine (15 most common animations pre-configured)

 - Import/Export any block/component ot any other nuxpresso installation